aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to ODP within C++ Applications" h2="Convert SVG to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate SVG to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add the ability to convert SVG to ODP inside your C++ applications, you can do it in two simple steps.
+Aspose.PDF for C++ is a powerful API that can be used to export SVG to PPTX.
+Aspose.Slides for C++ is another API that can be used to convert PPTX to ODP.
+Both of these APIs are part of the Aspose.Total for C++ package.

+Aspose.PDF for C++ is a feature-rich API that can be used to create, read, edit, and convert PDF documents.
+It also provides the ability to export SVG to PPTX.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, and more.
+It also supports a variety of file formats such as PDF, XPS, HTML, and more.

+Aspose.Slides for C++ is a powerful API that can be used to create, read, edit, and convert presentations.
+It also provides the ability to convert PPTX to ODP.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, and more.
+It also supports a variety of file formats such as PPTX, PPT, ODP, and more.

+Both of these APIs are part of the Aspose.Total for C++ package.
+This package provides a comprehensive set of APIs for C++ developers.
+It includes APIs for PDF, Slides, Words, Cells, and more.
+It also provides a range of features such as text extraction, image extraction, page manipulation, and more.
+With Aspose.Total for C++, you can easily add the ability to convert SVG to ODP inside your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}